yuky2020/CSaP-Project/README.md

-# CSaP Project: A AudioMessagge sharing app that using Server-Client
+# CSaP Project: A AudioMessagge  application

-Tested on ArchLinux.
+Database-Server,Client-Server approch

+Fully writen in C (Tested on ArchLinux) .

+## Parts:

+Client:Interact with the user;

+VDR: VoiceDataRepository,is aim is to store and update list of message of various user in an efficent way

+MDS:Main server, interact with the user for authentication and operate between Client and VDR as intermediary

 ## Features